 Online Banking Security

-Your Online Banking user ID and password are encrypted at the moment the "Go" button is pressed.
-Once you are in the Online Banking section of our Web site, you will notice a small padlock icon in the lower right hand status bar of your Internet browser.
+Your Online Banking user ID and password are encrypted at the moment the "Log In" button is pressed.
+Once you are in the Online Banking section of our website, you will notice a small padlock icon in the lower right hand status bar of your Internet browser.
 This indicates that the section that you are viewing is secure.
+To ensure that the connection that you are viewing is secure, it is good practice to click on the padlock icon, and verify that the URL on the certificate matches the URL of the site/page you are viewing.

 Cryptography